 At Lighthouse You Are Not Alone

-Lighthouse offers children, youth, and their families a place to receive free grief support after the death of a loved one, and to connect with others on a similar journey.
+For families who are grieving a death, the loss is life-changing, the implications far reaching.
+Lighthouse offers children, youth, and their families a place to receive free grief support and to connect with others on a similar journey.

-Lighthouse support groups are ongoing and open-ended so families can stay with the Lighthouse community for as long as they need, to actively explore their grief with no time limits.
+Groups are held in a welcoming, home-like environment, and online groups are available for anyone who cannot attend in-person.
+Lighthouse groups are ongoing and open-ended so families can stay for as long as they need, to actively explore their grief in their own time.

 Creating Communities of Caring